 Another serious issue that disqualifies people from joining the military is an anxiety disorder.
 It could be a historical or current issue.
 It could be panic, social phobia, agoraphobia, simple phobias, including obsessive-compulsory disorders.
 Having these issues can disqualify an individual from joining the military.

-I will also like to add that the military is stressful.
+I will also like to add that the military is stressed.
 So, you have to be ready to handle stress and be efficient.
-Showing acute reaction to anxiety or post-traumatic stress can disqualify a person
+Showing acute reaction to anxiety or post-traumatic stress can disqualify a person.
+These Stress Management Strategies from BetterHelp will allow you to be free from stress.

 Can Drug And Alcohol Abuse Disqualify You From Joining The Army?